darlingof02/BillShare/README.md

 record information related to shared bills.
 Every bill has a record in Bill.

 * Bill entity has several basic fields to describe one bill.
 They are amount, type and comment.
-* Bill entity has 2 timestamp field:
+* Bill entity has 2 timestamp fields:
     * Create Time: the time when the bill was created.
     * Due Time: the time when debts should be settled.
 * It also has a status indicating whether it’s settled or not.